-- 3.49 There is a presumption that information about named individuals will be given in all circumstances and all disclosures in the remuneration report will be consistent with identifiable information of those individuals in the financial statements.
-However, individuals must be advised in advance of the intention to disclose information about them, with an invitation for sight of the intended information to be published and notification that the individual can object under Article 21 of GDPR. - 3.50 If a member does not agree to disclosure, the entity must consider whether to accept it.
-Under such circumstances the GDPR requires the entity to demonstrate compelling legitimate grounds for the disclosure which override the interests, rights and freedoms of the member or for the establishment, exercise or defence of legal claims.
-Entities are strongly advised to take legal advice in such a case, because a decision not to publish may be challenged under the Freedom of Information Act.
+- 3.81 There is a presumption that information about named individuals will be given in all circumstances and all disclosures in the remuneration report will be consistent with identifiable information of those individuals in the financial statements. - 3.82 Individuals must be advised in advance of the intention to disclose information about them, with an invitation for sight of the intended information to be published and notification that the individual can object under Article 21 of GDPR. - 3.83 If a member does not agree to disclosure, the entity must consider whether to accept non-disclosure. - 3.84 Under such circumstances the GDPR requires the entity to demonstrate compelling legitimate grounds for the disclosure which override the interests, rights and freedoms of the member or for the establishment, exercise or defence of legal claims. - 3.85 Entities are strongly advised to take legal advice in such a case, because a decision not to publish may be challenged under the Freedom of Information Act.
 Where non-disclosure is agreed, the fact that disclosure has been omitted should be disclosed.